EmilyHan22/CITS3403-Project/README.md

 Podfolio

 **Purpose:**
-This application is designed for users to visualize the podcasts they listen to in an organized manner, their top listened to genres and authors, learn more about their own preferences, and able to share their visualized dashboard with friends.
+This application is designed for users to visualize the podcasts they listen to in an organized manner, their top listened to genres and series, learn more about their own preferences, and able to share their visualized dashboard with friends. meet people in the community that share the same tastes, or get introduced to new flavours all together.
+It's a safe and fun space for podcast lovers to learn more about themselves, about others, and share their passion.

 **Functions:**
 It has the following functions:
 - Invites user to create an account: username and password, sign up and sign in, forgot password, and agreement to privacy statement and policies.
-- Users log the podcast they listened to on the logger page.
+- Users log the podcast they listened to on the logger page: Podcast series and episode, platform, genre, listen time, and a rating.
-- The application will analyse the data and display it on the dashboard page.
-In the form of a genre pie chart, a listened-time line chart, a top podcast rank list, and a best-rated podcast.
+- The application will analyse the data and display it on the dashboard page with charts.
+The user can see their most listened to series, most loved podcast, and the genres they prefer.
-- User can share their dashboard with their friends.
+- User can share their dashboard with their friends, and also view their friends' dashboards.

 ### Group 63 Members: